 Situation: Urban planners, public safety, transportation and economic development officials have limited awareness of how pedestrians, visitors and commuters move around within a city and selected areas.
 This lack of understanding results in services that don’t match people’s expectations, suboptimal citizen engagement and experiences.
 In addition to public agencies, merchants and other commerce organizations have a desire to understand visitor patterns.
 This helps to identify and create services that will enhance their offerings and improve business opportunities.

 Approach/Solution: The solution employs the RadioLocus mobility analytics cloud platform.
 Data from mobile device users are collected through San Mateo County's public wi-fi access points within the collection zones, anonymized, sent to the RadioLocus cloud, and analyzed in aggregate.
 The information is then presented in a dashboard format.
-Three zones have been selected as test sites through San Mateo County.
-Some test zones have the community air quality sensor node installed, which we will be able to correlate the data from two separate use cases together.
+Two sites have been selected as test sites through San Mateo County.
+Some test sites have the community air quality sensor node installed, which we will be able to correlate the data from two separate use cases together.

-Result/Outcomes: This project is in the pilot phase and is awaiting deployment in April/May 2019.
+Result/Outcomes: This project is in the pilot phase and was launched in June 2019.